dr-aryone/rasp-view/README.md

  - HTTParty
  - Launchy

 If you don't have ruby installed in your environment, [this link](https://www.ruby-lang.org/pt/documentation/installation/) might help.
+You might also want to install `bundler`.

-After installing ruby you can simply type the following in order to install the dependencies:
+After installing ruby and `bundler` you can simply type the following in order to install the dependencies:
   `bundle install`

 In order to scrape a website you can simply type the following in a terminal, passing the url of whichever website you want: